Shadowgraph: Applications

 Applications of shadowgraphy in science and technology are very broad.
 It is used in aeronautical engineering to see the flow about high-speed aircraft and missiles, as well as in combustion research, ballistics, explosions, and in the testing of glass.
 Ideal for identification of flow patterns.

-Shadowgram
+Shadowgram (Shadowgraph)

 According to F. J. Weinberg, the result of applying the shadowgraph technique should be known as a shadowgram.
 A shadowgram is not a focused image, rather it is a mere shadow.
 In the shadowgram, the differences in light intensity are proportional to the second spatial derivative (Laplacian) of the refractive index field in the transparent medium under study.
 Once the distance from the transparent disturbance to the cast shadow becomes too large, then the shadow no longer constitutes a useful representation of the disturbance that caused it.

 Cartoons

 The shadowgraph and shadowgram have been used in animation, where they reinforce the cartoon's realism.
 One first use was made by Disney Studios on the Three Blind Mouseketeers (1936) in the series of animated short films Silly Symphonies.